Faculty

 Nana Dakin

-Nana Dakin is a queer Thai American director of new work, classics and devised performance based in NYC.
+Nana Dakin (นานา เดกิ้น) is a queer Thai American director of new work, classics and devised performance based in New York City.
 Her work pursues social equity by examining the way culture is constructed and unsettling dormant biases.
-She is the first Thai theatre director to direct at the Royal Court Theatre in London.

 Recent regional theatre credits include: The Chinese Lady (Everyman Theatre), Again (Theater Mu), Eurydice (American Shakespeare Company).

+Nana is a core member of B-Floor Theatre, Thailand’s most highly awarded theatre company, and of Superhero Clubhouse, an interdisciplinary collective creating theater for climate justice.
+Nana is also the Board President of the Thai Theatre Foundation.
 She has taught directing, devising and creative movement workshops in Thailand, the U.K and the U.S. As a performer with B-Floor Theatre, she performed in Thailand, Japan, Italy and the U.S.

-Clubbed Thumb Directing Fellowship, and Civilians R&D Group.
+She is an alum of the Soho Rep Writer Director Lab, NYTW 2050 Directing Fellowship, Clubbed Thumb Directing Fellowship, and Civilians R&D Group.
 She holds a BA from Sarah Lawrence College and an MFA in Theatre Directing from Columbia University.

 www.nanadakin.com